 Step 5: Repeat this process daily until you can see that your infection has disappeared.

 Similarly, if you aren’t having any skin irritant issues and are not seeing any improvements, you can increase the vinegar in the mixture to equal parts vinegar and water.
-You can also try bath your feet twice a day.
+You can also try and bathe your feet twice a day.

 If your condition is severe, it is unlikely that a vinegar foot soak on its own will rid you of toenail fungus.
 In these situations, it is best to seek advice and a prescription treatment from your doctor.
 Medical treatments don’t tend to work immediately, so you may be able to continue using vinegar soaks while you’re waiting for the medication to kick in — as long as your doctor says it’s okay.

 Vinegar foot soaks aren’t the only home remedy for toenail fungus.
-There are a number of different household products you can try (with varying results) to tackle fungal infections.
+Alongside nail fungus vinegar soaks, there are a number of different household products you can try (with varying results) to tackle fungal infections.

 Mouthwashes like Listerine have antibacterial and antifungal properties, so have been reported to be used to treat toenail fungus.
 Some home remedy recipes suggest mixing mouthwash with vinegar in a 1:1 solution (or adding 2 parts water for a more diluted solution).